theSuriya/Docs-and-Image-Process/README.md

     ```

 3. **Google API KEY**:
 Go to this site to generate api key [HERE](https://aistudio.google.com) You can see left side generate api thn click and copy.
 Once you have the api key, locate the .env file in your project directory.
-Open it and paste your aoi key like this:
+Open it and paste your api key like this:
   ```bash
   GOOGLE_API_KEY = "paste the api key here"
   ```